pbias/lunet/README.md

 ```

 ## Requirements
-The instructions have been tested on Ubunutu 16.04 with Python 3.6 and Tensorflow 1.6 with GPU support.
+The instructions have been tested on Ubuntu 16.04 with Python 3.6 and Tensorflow 1.6 with GPU support.

 First, clone the repository:
 ```bash